 Physical activity guidelines for older adults

-- Older adults who participate in any amount of physical activity gain some health benefits, including maintenance of good physical and cognitive function.
-Some physical activity is better than none, and more physical activity provides greater health benefits.
+- Older adults should participate in daily physical activity to gain health benefits, including maintenance of good physical and mental health, wellbeing, and social functioning.
+Some physical activity is better than none: even light activity brings some health benefits compared to being sedentary, while more daily physical activity provides greater health and social benefits.

-These guidelines are designed to help professionals and practitioners understand the type and amount of physical activity older adults should do to benefit their health.Download Public Health England physical activity infographic
+These guidelines are designed to help professionals and practitioners understand the type and amount of physical activity older adults should do to benefit their health.Download physical activity guidelines infographic

 Support and dissemination

 We have produced a series of three booklets designed to assist those who work with older people to interpret the UK physical activity guidelines into appropriate messages.
 There are three booklets designed to reflect the differences among the older population.

 Active older adults those who are already active either through daily walking, an active job and/or who are engaging in regular recreational or sporting activity

 Older adults in transition older people whose function is declining due to low levels of activity and too much sedentary time, who may have lost muscle strength and/or are overweight but otherwise remain reasonably healthy

 Frailer, older adults those who are identified as being frail or have very low physical or cognitive function, perhaps as a result of chronic disease such as arthritis, dementia or advanced old age itself.

 Our evidence briefing focuses on physical activity and adults aged 65 and over.
 This document is designed for professionals who require a review of the available evidence.
 It includes information on health outcomes of physical activity, current levels and implications of practice.

 We have also produced a practice briefing to provide evidence-based practical strategies to effectively promote physical activity with older adults.
 It particularly focuses on people aged 65 and over who are already active or in transition towards becoming frailer and centres on enabling them to continue living independently.